Skip to content

 source Cpp from "foo.hpp" ("sum")

-The imported code is is natural code with no Morloc-specific dependencies.
+The imported code is natural code with no Morloc-specific dependencies.

-Below is the C++ code that defines sum as a function of a standard C++ vector of ints that returns an int:
+Below is the C++ code that defines sum as a function of a standard C++ vector of doubles that returns a double:

 // C++ code, in "foo.hpp"